chinamike65/hugo-tuolesi/content/book6/book6en.md

 124

 1. The merits of merciful love

 If you can truly generate loving-kindness, the merit will be enormous.

 It is stated in the "Bao Ga Lun":

-Every day at three o'clock, three hundred jars of food and drink, but it is not as long as a moment, and one cent of compassion is cultivated.
+Every day at three o'clock,

+three hundred jars of food and drink,

+but it is not as long as a moment,

+and one cent of compassion is cultivated.

-Heaven and man are all loving, they are always guarded, joy is much more comfortable, and poisonous swords cannot penetrate.
+Heaven and man are all loving,

+they are always guarded,

+joy is much more comfortable,

+and poisonous swords cannot penetrate.

+---

-If you can accomplish nothing without labor, you will be born in the Brahman world, and if you cannot be liberated, you will obtain the eight virtues of loving-kindness.
+If you can accomplish nothing without labour, you will be born in the Brahman world, and if you cannot be liberated, you will obtain the eight virtues of loving-kindness.

 This means that if someone gives three hundred jars of food and drink to sentient beings three times a day, the merit is certainly very great, but it is not as good as the merit of cultivating loving-kindness in an instant.

-Cultivating kindness and love can also gain the blessings of God's protection, comfort and joy, avoiding the poison of swords and soldiers, doing things without hard work, and reincarnating Brahma in later generations.
+Cultivating kindness and love can also gain the blessings of God's protection, comfort and joy, avoiding the poison of swords and soldiers, doing things without hard work, and reincarnating as Brahma in later rebirths.

 Even if you are not freed in this life, you will get the benefits of the eight great virtues of loving kindness.

 1. All beings will be happy.

 People who often show loving kindness always have a loving smile on their faces, and everyone will like it when they see it.

 Because of the warmth on him, everyone can feel it.